moxiegirl/getstarted/content/windows/step_four.md

         $ ls Dockerfile
         Dockerfile

-3. Now, type the `notepad Dockerfile&` to open the file in Window's Notepad program (don't forget the `&` ampersand).
+6. Now, type the `notepad Dockerfile&` to open the file in Window's Notepad  (don't forget the `&` ampersand).

     ![ampersand](/windows/images/ampersand.png)